 Sleep and Recovery

-When you sleep, your body gets busy rebuilding muscle tissue, synthesising proteins, restoring energy stores, and flushing out cellular waste.
-If you’re not sleeping enough, this recovery process is compromised.
+While you sleep, your body rebuilds muscle tissue, synthesises proteins, restores energy, and clears out waste.
+Without enough sleep, this essential recovery process is compromised.

-These effects aren’t just bad for your training.
-They’re bad for your overall health.
-Prioritising sleep helps regulate hormonal balance, supports muscle regeneration, and reduces injury risk.
+Prioritising sleep helps regulate hormones, supports regeneration, and reduces injury risk.

 Sleep and Injury Prevention

-You train hard, eat smart, and wear the right On Cloud running shoes but if you’re sleeping less than 7 hours a night, your injury risk shoots up.
-Research from the American Academy of Sleep Medicine found that adolescent athletes who got less than 8 hours of sleep were 1.7 times more likely to get injured.
+You train hard, eat smart, and wear the right On Cloud running shoes, but if you're sleeping under 7 hours a night, your injury risk spikes.
+A study found athletes getting less than 8 hours were nearly twice as likely to get injured.

-Want to stay injury-free and keep your mileage consistent?
-Get your pillow time in.
+Want to stay injury-free and consistent?
+Prioritise your pillow time.

 How Much Sleep Do Runners Need?

-Most adults need 7–9 hours of sleep.
-But if you're ramping up mileage, in a heavy training block, or recovering from a race, aim for 8–10 hours.
+Most adults need 7–9 hours.
+But if you're ramping up mileage or in a tough training block, aim for 8–10 hours.

 Practical Tips to Sleep Like a Pro Runner

-• Power Down: Turn off screens at least 30 minutes before bed.
-Blue light disrupts melatonin production.
+• Power Down: Avoid screens 30 minutes before bed.
+Blue light disrupts melatonin.

-• Cool and Dark Room: Aim for 18–20°C. Your core body temp needs to drop to fall into deep sleep.
+• Cool and Dark Room: Aim for 18–20°C. Lower temps promote deeper sleep.

 • Caffeine Curfew: Avoid caffeine after 2 PM.
-Even if you can fall asleep after coffee, it disrupts sleep quality.
+It affects sleep quality even if you fall asleep easily.

-• Nap Smart: If you need a nap, keep it under 30 minutes and before 3 PM.
+• Nap Smart: Keep naps under 30 minutes and before 3 PM.

 Gear Tip: Dress for (Sleep) Success